karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 .. note::

-    A resource on the 30loops platform specificially means a service that is hosted on the platform, like databases, apps or repositories.
+    A resource on the 30loops platform specifically means a service that is hosted on the platform, like databases, apps or repositories.
 To not confuse URI resources and 30loops resources, we use different terminology.
     If we use the term `resource` we mean a service hosted by 30loops, and if we